KG-NINJA/openai-to-z-fuwa/README.md

 They are echoes of ancient knowledge, sacred geography, and unwritten memory.

 Even local residents may not know the hidden meaning behind a name.
-Yet that meaning may carry spatial clues from ancestors who sensed the land in ways we no longer do.
+Yet within those names, forgotten geospatial wisdom may persist— passed down not as maps, but as melodies of place.

-Examples like Teso dos Bichos (“Mound of Animals”) and Teso do Piri (“Piri Mound”) may hint at ceremonial mounds or forgotten settlements.
+Place names like Teso dos Bichos (“Mound of Animals”) or Teso do Piri (“Piri Mound”) may signal ceremonial mounds or sacred zones.
+Though no ruins are documented there today, the name itself may encode ancient decisions—choices made by hands now long gone.

-By analyzing NDVI anomalies around such names, we hypothesize that:
+By overlaying NDVI anomalies on these toponyms, we hypothesize:

-Toponyms encode buried site metadata.

-These names, passed down unknowingly, preserve spatial memory of sacred sites.
+Toponyms may encode spatial metadata about past human activity.

+These names, transmitted unconsciously, could serve as hidden site markers.

-AI + toponym filtering could unlock access to ruins that even archaeologists have overlooked.
+AI × toponym filtering may reveal forgotten archaeological zones—even to locals.

-This project treats names as clues—not just linguistic, but archaeological.

-“What if the past encoded itself not in stone, but in sound?”
+What if the past didn’t vanish, but hid in language?
+What if sound, not stone, carried the coordinates of memory?

-🔠 Toponym Analysis Pipeline (Future Work)
+🔠 Toponym Analysis Pipeline (Planned Expansion)
-We plan to integrate:
+We aim to develop an AI-assisted pipeline that includes:

-Indigenous toponym corpora
+Indigenous toponym corpora, extracted from oral history and maps

-Natural Language Processing (NLP) over historical place names

-Cross-referencing with NDVI + soil data layers
+NLP tools to detect recurring spatial motifs (e.g., "teso", "serra", "igarapé")

+Cross-matching with NDVI, soil type, and hydrological proximity

+Scoring system to evaluate “toponymic archaeological potential” (TAP score)

 ## 🌍 Expanded Geo-Analysis via Earth Engine